Kirk Cousins Player Prop Bets for NFL Week 14 | Minnesota vs. Pittsburgh 12/9/2021

 Recent Performances

-- In last week's outing against the Lions, Cousins threw for 340 yards while completing 75.0% of his passes, while tossing two touchdowns.
+- Cousins put together a 340-yard performance against the Lions last week, completing 75.0% of his passes and throwing for two touchdowns.

-- Over his last three games, Cousins has collected 919 passing yards (306.3 per game) while going 74-for-107 (69.2% completion percentage) and throwing seven touchdowns and one interception.
+- Cousins has thrown for 919 yards (306.3 ypg), completing 69.2% of his passes and tossing seven touchdown passes and one interception over his last three games.

 Cousins' Minnesota Teammates